 - City Treasurer – A city treasurer essentially handles a portion or all of a municipality’s financial interests.

-- Accounting Coordinator – Accounting coordinators act as a sort of banker, or controller, within an organization.
-They may handle accounts, payments, money transfers, and a variety of other financial activities therein.
+- Accounting Coordinator – Accounting coordinators act as a sort of banker, or controller, in an organization.
+They may handle accounts, payments, money transfers, and a variety of other financial activities.

-In addition to the more straightforward approach of earning just a finance degree in the pursuit of that perfect job, there are also other, supplemental approaches one can take.
-Internships, additional coursework, volunteer work, and even research and study on one’s own time and direction can all be excellent, supplemental ways with which to become more employable in the field of choice.
+In addition to the more straightforward approach of earning just a finance degree in the pursuit of that perfect job, there are also other, supplemental approaches you can take.
+Internships, additional coursework, volunteer work, and even research and study on one’s own time and direction can all be good ways to become more employable in your field of choice.

 Accounting and finance are quite closely related.
-As a result, their scopes of job focus and educational paths parallel greatly.
-These are the basics of how to get an accounting job with a finance degree as well as some of the jobs then made available with that very degree.
+As a result, responsibilities and educational paths parallel greatly.
+These are the basics of how to get an accounting job with a finance degree as well as some of the jobs then made available with that degree.